Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 2. Footer
     - Footer code is identical on all html pages.
 Testing already completed.

-3. Log out appear
+3. Log out
     - Go to "MyBookLog" from a desktop
         - Log in through the form
         - Check for button sign up transform into button log out for when user wants to log out
-        - Check when loggin out if flash appears : You are successfully logged out
+        - Check when logging out if flash appears : You are successfully logged out

 ### Sign up